VolkerH/MatrixScreenerCellprofiler/README.md

 DOCUMENTATION:

-refer to the Wiki page here on github for the full documentation:
+refer to the Wiki page for the full documentation:

 https://github.com/VolkerH/MatrixScreenerCellprofiler/wiki